“Mission impossible? Of course not!”

 I carried them over to desk 22A and sat down.
 Gingerly lifting the flap of the 3 by 6 inch manila envelope, I found a small booklet.
 Time stood still as I eased it out of its cocoon.
 I trembled in amazement.
 My hands beheld a fragile 2 by 3 inch South Eastern Railway schedule, dated November 1849.
 Just think, someone sat at a railway station over 160 years ago, lifted this out of his suit pocket and planned his journey.
 Do I dare turn these pages?

-Riding a high at 35,000 feet, I looked out at the specks of floating icebergs on a sea of blue.
-My heart glowed with the knowledge I had come for. —— Mission impossible?
+Riding a high at 35,000 feet, I looked out at the specks of floating icebergs on a sea of blue below.
+My heart glowed with the knowledge I had sought. —— Mission impossible?
 I think not.

 And, thus in November 2017, “Nick Of Time” was published.
 Mission completed…